PrateekMishra-1/2nd-Project/README.md

-# 2nd-Project
+# 2nd-Project [Food Ordering]
-My Second Project
+This project was made using HTML and CSS.
+(Non-responsive)